sanko/infix/docs/signatures.md

 ### Using Named Types

 Once registered, you can use named types in any signature string by passing the registry handle to the FFI creation function.
+This works for simple aliases as well as complex structs.

 ```c
 // Using the registry from the example above: